PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 For more details on funding for travel, please see the [travel guidelines wiki](https://pennlinc.github.io/docs/LabHome/TravelGuidelines/).

+Also, note that there is a the weekly office hour on Thursdays 11:00a-12:00am with Patrick Doyle for questions on concur reimbursment. (zoom link pinned on #concur channel in slack).

 ## Adding delegates
 Please give Concur delegate access to the finance team members below.
 This only needs to be done once.